leplusorg/docker-aws-cli/README.md

 included to run IAM policies from a CloudFormation template through IAM Access Analyzer checks.

-Another significant difference with the official image is that this image is not running using the `root` user.
+Another significant difference with the official AWS images is that this image is not running using the `root` user.
 Running as `root` should not be necessary for CI/CD activities and it is considered a security risk.